meker12/commerce-channels.en/help/amazon-sales-channel/optional-ceiling-price.md

 ## Configure optional ceiling price

-Define your optional highest price settings in the **Optional Ceiling Price** section.
+Define your optional highest price settings in the _[!UICONTROL Optional Ceiling Price]_ section.

-1. For **Ceiling Price Source**, choose an attribute.
+1. For **[!UICONTROL Ceiling Price Source]**, choose an attribute.

    Select your [!DNL Commerce] [product attribute](https://docs.magento.com/user-guide/catalog/product-attributes.html){:target="_blank"} that indicates your relative ceiling limit.
 For example, if you do not want your Amazon listing price to go above the MSRP of your item, you would choose the `Manufacturer's Suggested Retail Price` attribute.

-1. For **Ceiling Price Action**, choose an option.
+1. For **[!UICONTROL Ceiling Price Action]**, choose an option.

-   - **Decrease By** - Choose when you want the defined _Ceiling Price Source_ value to be adjusted down, creating a lower ceiling price for the rule, before listing to Amazon.
+   - `Decrease By` - Choose when you want the defined _[!UICONTROL Ceiling Price Source]_ value to be adjusted down, creating a lower ceiling price for the rule, before listing to Amazon.

-   - **Increase By** - Choose when you want the defined _Ceiling Price Source_ value to be adjusted up, creating a higher ceiling price for the rule, before listing to Amazon.
+   - `Increase By` - Choose when you want the defined _[!UICONTROL Ceiling Price Source]_ value to be adjusted up, creating a higher ceiling price for the rule, before listing to Amazon.

-   - **Match** - Choose when you do not want the listing price to fluctuate above the defined _Ceiling Price Source_ value.
-When set to `Match`, the _Apply_ and _Ceiling Adjustment Amount_ fields are disabled.
+   - `Match` - Choose when you do not want the listing price to fluctuate above the defined _[!UICONTROL Ceiling Price Source]_ value.
+When set to `Match`, the _[!UICONTROL Apply]_ and _[!UICONTROL Ceiling Adjustment Amount]_ fields are disabled.

-1. **Apply** defaults to `Apply as percentage`.
+1. Leave the **[!UICONTROL Apply]** default as `Apply as percentage`.

-1. For **Ceiling Adjustment Price**, enter the numerical value for the percent to adjust your _Ceiling Price Source_ value.
+1. For **[!UICONTROL Ceiling Adjustment Price]**, enter the numerical value for the percent to adjust your _[!UICONTROL Ceiling Price Source]_ value.

 In this example, the ceiling price is set to be 2% below the MSRP of the item.